Dr Natasha Howard

 Before joining LSHTM in 2005, Natasha was reproductive health technical officer for WHO country office in Myanmar, focusing on maternal and newborn health initiatives, and worked with HealthNet TPO in Afghanistan researching malaria in pregnancy.
 Prior to this, Natasha set up a malaria control programme for Population Services International (PSI) in Myanmar, conducting vector, socio-economic research and marketing research and developing pre-packaged malaria diagnostic kits and mefloquine-artesunate treatment packs for use by private general practitioners and worked in TB treatment, obstetrics, and community development in Jordan.
-She received a bachelor's in international development from University of California at Davis, an MSc in public health in developing countries from LSHTM, and is finishing a DrPH focussing on malaria control for Afghans.
+She received a bachelor's in international development from University of California at Davis and an MSc (public health for development) and a DrPH, focussing on malaria control for Afghans, from LSHTM.

-Natasha has tought on several modules including PHM207 Health Care Evaluation, PHM101 Basic Epidemiology, PHM209 Globalisation and Health, and PHM214 Conflict and Health and previously coordinated development and served as a course director for the MSc in Global Health Policy (2011-2013).
+Natasha has organised and tought on several modules including PHM207 Health Care Evaluation, PHM101 Basic Epidemiology, PHM209/GH1503 Globalisation and Health, and PHM214 Conflict and Health.
+She coordinated development of, and served as a course director for, the MSc in Global Health Policy (2011-2013).

-She is currently preparing the third edition of the Introduction to Epidemiology textbook with Ilona Carneiro.
-She contributes regularly to teaching materials, particularly for distance learning, having co-authored two chapters for the 2016 second edition of the Health Care Evaluation textbook, co-authored the 2011 second edition of the Introduction to Epidemiology textbook, and led development and writing of the the 2012 first edition of the Conflict and Health textbook.
+She contributes regularly to teaching materials, particularly for distance learning, having co-authored two chapters for the 2017 second edition of the Health Care Evaluation textbook, co-authored the 2011 second edition of the Introduction to Epidemiology textbook, and edited and co-authored the 2012 first edition of the Conflict and Health textbook.